Battlefield 6: Release and promotion

 In February 2025, publisher Electronic Arts announced Battlefield Labs and released gameplay from a pre-alpha build.
 By March 2025, early gameplay footage from Battlefield Labs had been leaked online by playtesters.
 The title was leaked early in July 2025 when EA sent packages to influencers featuring the Battlefield 6 logo.
 The game was officially revealed as Battlefield 6 on July 22, 2025.
 Two open beta periods were held in August 2025; progression awarded players with items that could be used in-game at launch.
 The first open beta period attracted more than 500,000 concurrent players on Steam.
 Following the open beta period, Battlefield 2042 received an update that added a new battle pass.
 It features items that could be used in Battlefield 6.
 The campaign trailer debuted at PlayStation's State of Play in September 2025, and a live-action trailer starring Zac Efron, Paddy Pimblett, Jimmy Butler, and Morgan Wallen playing roles based on the game's classes was released on September 28, 2025.
 Battlefield 6 was released on October 10, 2025, for PlayStation 5, Windows and Xbox Series X/S.

 Shortly after launch, players reported having issues on Windows, specifically the EA App, where the game, despite being purchased and installed, apparently required the purchase of DLC to play; on Steam, players reported that the game remained unavailable when attempting to download.
 Battlefield Studios confirmed on Twitter that they were diagnosing the issue; they offered affected players in-game bonuses, with players who bought the "Phantom Edition" gaining access to the following season's battle pass.
-During the outage, Battlefield director Vince Zampella spoke out on Twitter regarding the situation, calling it "honestly embarassing".
+During the outage, Battlefield director Vince Zampella spoke out on Twitter regarding the situation, calling it "honestly embarrassing".

 Post-launch updates

-Major post-launch updates of Battlefield 6 take the form of seasonal updates with corresponding battle passes, while numerous, smaller updates have been pushed out by Battlefield Studios to tweak certain game elements.
+Being a live service game, major post-launch updates of Battlefield 6 take the form of seasonal updates with corresponding battle passes, while numerous, smaller updates have been pushed out by Battlefield Studios to tweak certain game elements.
+In April 2026, Battlefield Studios disclosed a 2026 roadmap for Battlefield 6, affirming the arrival of Seasons 3, 4, and 5, which will be released in May, July, and Fall of 2026, respectively.